trietduong/trietduong93.github.io/docs/_posts/2011-12-31-new-years-eve-is-awesome.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "New year's Eve is awesome"
 ---

-# Welcome
+## Welcome

 **Hello world**, this is my first Jekyll blog post.